 Specialising in art reproduction, Belgian photographer Dominique Provost works with numerous museums, galleries, artists and collectors – both nationally and internationally – to reproduce paintings, sculptures, silverware, jewellery, and other such artefacts.
 Using the Hasselblad Multi-Shot system, he had the opportunity to photograph Spanish baroque sculptor Pedro de Mena’s collection of six hyper-realistic 17th century sculptures for the Musea Brugge and The National Museum of History and Art of Luxembourg.
-Needing to produce the most high-resolution images, these photographs will be of monumental importance for art conservation, restoration, digitalization, and if necessary, reproduction of these historical pieces.
+Needing to produce the most high-resolution images, these photographs serve monumental importance for art conservation, restoration, digitalization, and if necessary, reproduction of these historical pieces.

 CLICK ON IMAGE BELOW TO ZOOM IN

 Created in the 17th century, Pedro de Mena’s hyper-realistic sculptures possess incredible details – the tears and eyes are made of finely-sculpted glass; exquisite transitioning in different skin tones and wrinkles; exceptional construction of realistic clothing.
 “To reproduce these details and to capture these lifelike characteristics in the best possible way, high-res images and the best camera are necessary in order to obtain the most perfect tones and to really bring out the used materials and respect the colours of these intensely realistic sculptures.
 With the H5D-200c MS I was able to obtain an incredible tonality needed for such detailed sculptures.
 The 4-shot function brings out the most perfect tonal range,” explains Dominique.